zlpwmdx/vinjn.github.io/_posts/2013-05-26-how-to-add-comment-system-to-github-pages.md

 ---
 layout: post
-title: How to add comment system to Github pages
+title: How to add comments to Github pages
 ---

 {{ page.title }}